-Through engagement, youth and family voice inform policy, practice and service provision through the perspective of the youth and family navigating the juvenile justice continuum of services.
+Through engagement, youth and family voice inform policy, practice, and service provisions by providing their perspective of navigating the juvenile justice continuum of services.
 Created in 2018, this workgroup is currently researching existing youth and family advisory forums in Nebraska.